 - historic guidebooks and furniture catalogues

 - and extant material settings.

 The historical research will lead to scholarly outputs in musicology and dance history, while also providing the musical materials underpinning the heritage studies research.

 In collaboration with the British Library, the research team will conduct a census of musical materials in UK historic houses, substantially enhancing existing research tools while providing the first overview of the material traces of domestic music available for use in heritage interpretation today.

 With the support of project partner Sydney Living Museums, the project will synthesise existing research on the use of music in historic house interpretation, and devise frameworks for future work in the field.

 A case study on dance will generate new understandings of how this key social activity was deployed in the home, and result in new recordings of dance music for use by historic dance companies and within the heritage sector.

-A case study of Erdigg Hall will be constructed with project partners The National Trust, providing a detailed history of music making in the house and devising a method for telling the larger story of the property and its occupants through and with music.
+'Sounding Erddig', a case study of Erddig Hall will be constructed with project partners The National Trust, providing a detailed history of music making in the house and devising a method for telling the larger story of the property and its occupants through and with music.

 At Boughton House, a case study mounted in collaboration with the Buccleuch Living Heritage Trust will explore how domestic consumption of stage music worked to construct understandings of private and public space and social identities; an exhibit and performance will bring together objects and sounds from these different realms to create a new interpretation of their relationship.